Engine No. 1: ETF

-On June 23, 2021, Engine No. 1 launched an exchange-traded fund focused on environmental, social and corporate governance (ESG) with $100 million in assets from institutional investors.
+On June 23, 2021, Engine No. 1 launched an exchange-traded fund with $100 million in assets from institutional investors.

 The Engine No. 1 Transition 500 ETF (trading under the ticker VOTE) tracks the largest 500 companies in the US by market capitalization.
 Instead of selecting and excluding stocks based on ESG criteria, the ETF seeks to align the companies invested in with its ESG goals.
 The active role it will take in corporate governance is unusual for an ETF, but becoming more common.
 The ETF will also use its shares to support proxy campaigns of Engine No. 1.
 It is open to retail investors, advisors and pension plans via Betterment's investment platform.
 As of March 2022, it had $329 million in assets.

 The firm launched a second ESG fund in February 2022.
-The Transform Climate ETF (trading under NETZ) is actively managed and invests in firms active in the largest carbon-emitting industries.
+The Transform Climate ETF (traded under NETZ) is actively managed and invests in firms active in the largest carbon-emitting industries.
 At the time of its launch, its three largest holdings were General Motors, John Deere, and Occidental Petroleum.

+In October 2023, Engine No. 1 sold its ETF platform to the TCW Group.
+TCW Group has now changed Transform Climate ETF's ticker from NETZ to PWRD.